nandasava/nandasava/README.md

 - 👀 I’m interested in Pentesting
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me try whatsApp https://wa.me/qr/TO7EBON62XNQP1
+- 📫 How to reach me ,try whatsApp https://wa.me/qr/TO7EBON62XNQP1